leopatras/fglunzip/README.md

 C:> <path_to_this_repository>\fglunzip ?options? fjs-<product>.zip
 ```

-or add PATH to include this repository.
+or extend `PATH` to include this repository.

 Furthermore you can download fglunzip as a single self extracting/self compiling shell script: [fglunzip](dist/fglunzip?raw=1)(Download Linked file As...)
 or download as self extracting/self compiling batch file for Windows:[fglunzip.bat](dist/fglunzip.bat)(Download Linked file As...).

 Both files were produced using the [fglscriptify](https://github.com/leopatras/fglscriptify) Genero tool.